-Yearbook 9-12
+Yearbook 9/10/11/12

-1 Semester 4 Graduation Credits at the Grade 11 Level Fine Arts: Yes

-Students taking Yearbook will need to provide leadership, initiative and a willingness to accept all tasks that lead to successful completion of our yearbook.
+1 Semester 2 Credits at the Grade 10 Level 4 Credits at the Grade 11/12 Level Fine Arts: Yes Students taking Yearbook will need to provide leadership, initiative and a willingness to accept all tasks that lead to successful completion of our yearbook.
 This could include writing articles and taking photographs that tell the story of an event, club or team or documenting student life before or after school or during lunch.
 In addition, you will be involved in the design and layout of pages, proof-reading, image selection and editing.
 The successful production of the yearbook relies heavily on your leadership in many areas.